National Panchayati Raj Day 2023: All About Panchayati Raj System in India

 9. There shall be constituted in every State at the district level a District Planning Committee to consolidate the plans prepared by the Panchayats and the Municipalities in the district and to prepare a draft development plan for the district as a whole.

-10. The Legislature of a State may, by law, make provision with respect to the composition of the Metropolitan Planning Committees;
+10. The Legislature of a State may, by law, make provisions with respect to the composition of the Metropolitan Planning Committees;

 Types of Urban Local Bodies